 In an analysis of 320 patients in the registry to identify risk factors for 90-d mortality[23], the single most important risk factor was patient age > 60 years (OR = 14.3, P = 0.001).
 Inter-stage biochemical parameters were also predictive of mortality.
-Model of end stage liver disease (MELD) score > 10 prior to stage II (OR = 4.9, P = 0.006) and liver failure defined by International Study Group of Liver Surgery (ISGLS) (prolonged INR and raised serum bilirubin) at day 5 after stage I (OR = 3.9, P = 0.011)[29] were independent risk factors for PHLF after ALPPS.
+Model of end-stage liver disease score > 10 prior to stage II (OR = 4.9, P = 0.006) and liver failure defined by International Study Group of Liver Surgery (prolonged international normalized ratio and raised serum bilirubin) at day 5 after stage I (OR = 3.9, P = 0.011)[29] were independent risk factors for PHLF after ALPPS.
 These were simple, objective and reproducible laboratory parameters that allowed clinicians to assess the risk of proceeding to stage II operation.

 Another study based on data collected from the registry generated a risk model for prediction of operative mortality after ALPPS (Table 2)[30].
 Stage I poor risk indicators included advanced age (> 67, OR = 5.7) and biliary malignancy (OR = 3.8).
 Stage II predictors included cumulative stage I risk score (OR = 1.9), severe stage I complication (> IIIb, OR = 3.4) and serum level of bilirubin (OR 4.4) and creatinine (OR 5.4).
-Perhaps patient selection is most important before stage I. Advanced age was given a risk score of 3, while biliary tumour and non-CRLM/non-biliary tumour were given scores of 2 and 1 respectively.
-A total score of 0, 1, 2, 3, 4, 5 were associated with operative mortality of 3%, 5%, 9%, 15%, 24% and 37% respectively.
+Perhaps patient selection is most important before stage I. Advanced age was given a risk score of 3, while biliary tumor and non-CRLM/non-biliary tumor were given scores of 2 and 1, respectively.
+A total score of 0, 1, 2, 3, 4 and 5 were associated with operative mortality of 3%, 5%, 9%, 15%, 24% and 37%, respectively.
 The risk model provided an objective prediction of mortality.
-The message behind was straightforward: by avoiding elderly patients the total risk score was capped as 2, i.e., mortality 9%.
-Furthermore, this score provided guidance for decision to postpone or omit stage II operation.
-The inclusion of serum bilirubin and creatinine level suggested postponing stage II until liver and renal function improved, and was in concordance with Schadde et al[23]’s observation of higher mortality when stage II was proceeded with a high MELD score (> 10, OR = 4.9, P = 0.006).
-Nonetheless, it was worthy to highlight that the addition of stage I cumulative score i.e. age and indication and stage I complications implied that presence of these poor risk factors despite normal liver and renal function still incurred stage II operative risk.
+The message behind was straightforward: by avoiding elderly patients the total risk score was capped as 2, i.e. a mortality of 9%.
+Furthermore, this score provided guidance for a decision to postpone or omit stage II operation.
+The inclusion of serum bilirubin and creatinine level suggested postponing stage II until liver and renal function improved and was in concordance with the observation of higher mortality when stage II was proceeded with a high model for end-stage liver disease score (> 10, OR = 4.9, P = 0.006)[23].
+Nonetheless, it was worthy to highlight that the addition of stage I cumulative score, i.e. age, indication and stage I complications implied that presence of these poor risk factors despite normal liver and renal function still incurred stage II operative risk.

-From experience in portal vein embolization (PVE), we learnt that FLR growth rate was related to hepatic regenerative potential[31,32].
+From experience in PVE, we learned that FLR growth rate was related to hepatic regenerative potential[31,32].
 A kinetic growth rate of > 2%/wk was associated with fewer PHLF after hepatectomy.
-Its significance in ALPPS been investigated by Kambakamba et al[33] in retrospective series of 38 procedures.
+Its significance in ALPPS was investigated by Kambakamba et al[33] in a retrospective series of 38 procedures.
 It appeared to be a more reliable predictor of PHLF than FLR volume alone.
-KGR ≥ 6%/d and FLR > 30% at 1 wk after ALPPS stage I were associated with no PHLF.
-It compared closely to the median KGR in the registry of 7%/d[3].
-On the other hand, Serenari et al[34] deployed hepatic scintigraphy (HBS) with (99m)Tc-Mebrofenin scan for inter-stage remnant function assessment and developed a model termed ‘The HIBA index’ to predict PHLF.
+Kinetic growth rate ≥ 6%/d and FLR > 30% at 1 wk after ALPPS stage I were associated with no PHLF.
+It compared closely to the median kinetic growth rate in the registry of 7%/d[3].
+On the other hand, Serenari et al[34] deployed hepatobiliary scintigraphy with (99m)Tc-Mebrofenin scan for inter-stage remnant function assessment and developed a model termed ‘The HIBA index’ to predict PHLF.
 In their cohort of 20 patients, a cut off value of less than 15% predicted PHLF by a sensitivity of 100% and a specificity of 94%.
-These results indicated that HBS could be a useful adjunct to biochemical test and liver volumetry to assess remnant function.
-Patients with suboptimal remnant function could be allowed with more time for further hypertrophy and safe resection.
+These results indicated that hepatobiliary scintigraphy could be a useful adjunct to biochemical test and liver volumetry to assess remnant function.
+Patients with suboptimal remnant function could be allowed more time for further hypertrophy and safe resection.

 Bile leak